matthewscharles/instrument-maker/README.md

 At present, I anticipate that in order to use this framework effectively, you'll need to download an SD card image for a Bela or Raspberry Pi (available soon).
 This is in part due to reliance on external libraries, which would need better documentation to install from scratch.
 Furthermore, on the Raspberry Pi, we'll need to set up instructions to boot directly to the software.

 For the time being, the "source code" is available here.
 If you want a disk image to test, just let me know.
-Version tracking is kind of limited due to the nature of Pd files, but I'm trying to break it down enough that we can observe changes in units/abstractions.
+Version control is kind of limited due to the nature of Pd files, but I'm trying to break it down enough that we can observe changes in units/abstractions.

 ## Interaction with sensors